-Green River, Carbon, Daggett, Emery, Grand, San Juan, Uintah and Wayne counties (a) From the confluence with the Colorado River upstream to the Colorado state line in Dinosaur National Monument:
+Green River, Carbon, Daggett, Emery, Grand, San Juan, Uintah and Wayne counties (a) From the Flaming Gorge Dam downriver to the confluence of the Colorado River:

 - No limit for channel catfish. - No limit for burbot, northern pike, smallmouth bass or walleye.
 Anglers may not release any of these fish, which must be immediately killed. - Species of threatened and endangered fish occur in the Green River.
 If you catch one of these fish, you must release it immediately.
-See page 14 for a list of prohibited fish.

-(b) From the Colorado state line in Browns Park upstream to Flaming Gorge Dam, including Gorge Creek, a tributary entering the Green River at Little Hole:
+See page 15 for a list of prohibited fish. - (b) From the Colorado state line in Browns Park upstream to Flaming Gorge Dam, including Gorge Creek, a tributary entering the Green River at Little Hole: - Limit 3 trout (2 under 15 inches and 1 over 22 inches).

-- Limit 3 trout (2 under 15 inches and 1 over 22 inches). - All trout from 15 to 22 inches must be immediately released. - No limit for burbot, northern pike, smallmouth bass or walleye.
-Anglers may not release any of these fish, which must be immediately killed. - ARTIFICIAL FLIES AND LURES ONLY. - CLOSED to fishing from a boat with a motor between the Utah-Colorado state line and Flaming Gorge Dam.
+- All trout from 15 to 22 inches must be immediately released. - No limit for burbot, northern pike, smallmouth bass or walleye.
+Anglers may not release any of these fish, which must be immediately killed. - Artificial flies and lures only. - CLOSED to fishing from a boat with a motor between the Utah-Colorado state line and Flaming Gorge Dam.